+NOTES

-NOTE -As currently defined, the SLE Forward Space Packet service operates only over TC space link protocols and TC sync and channel coding.
+1 -As currently defined, the SLE Forward Space Packet service operates only over TC space link protocols and TC sync and channel coding.
 However, the Cross Support Reference Model (reference [1]) also allows Forward Space Packet service to operate over AOS forward links, and other sync and coding schemes may arise in the future.

-Any future specialization of the Return Space Link Protocol Reception FG must provide a CLCW SAP if it is to be used to support Forward Space Packet service that operates over COP-1 and/or is gated by forward link status information.
+1 Any future SC specialization of the Return Space Link Protocol Reception ASC must provide a CLCW SAP if it is to be used to support Forward Space Packet service that operates over COP-1 and/or is gated by forward link status information.

 Forward Frame Service

-The Forward Frame service is configured using the following FGs:
+The Forward Frame service is configured using the following ASCs:

 Aperture;